anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

       buffer(std::move(w.buffer))
   {
     //Step 2: Leaving the source object in a valid state.
-    //For an owning pointer this is absolute necessary.
+    //For an owning pointer, this is absolutely necessary.
-    // Without this we'll have two places buffer memory can be
+    // Without this, we'll have two places buffer memory can be
     // destroyed from.
 Trouble!
     w.buffer = nullptr;